jonathansampson/writing/brave/brave-extensions.md

 loadExtension(config.braveExtensionId, getExtensionsPath('brave'), generateBraveManifest(), 'component')
 ```

-We're going to duplicate these, make a couple minor modifications, and bring our Tabby Cat extension to life.

-Beneath the lines seen above, lets add the following:
+Beneath these lines we need to isnert the following:

 ```
 // Enable Tabby Cat